StackVista/stackstate-docs/setup/agent/docker.md

 ## Monitoring

-StackState Agent V2 will retrieve the following topology and metrics data from the host it is running on.
+StackState Agent V2 will retrieve topology and metrics data from the host that it is running on.
+In [Docker swarm mode](#docker-swarm-mode), StackState Cluster Agent running on the manager node will synchronize data for a Docker cluster.
 For details, see the [data retrieved](#data-retrieved).

 ## Setup